-- [CO1] Interpret the concepts of stress and strain at a point as well as the stress- strain relationships for homogenous, isotropic materials. - [CO2] Analyze the stresses and strains associated with thin-wall spherical and cylindrical pressure vessels. - [CO3] Demonstrate the capability to conduct experiments, as well as to analyze and interpret data - [CO4] Ability to classify a component to meet desired needs within realistic constraints of safety. - [CO5] To apply various failure criteria for general stress states at points.
+- [CO1] Interpret the concepts of stress at a point as well as the stress- strain relationships for homogenous, isotropic materials. - [CO2] Analyze the stresses and strains associated with thin-wall spherical and cylindrical pressure vessels. - [CO3] Demonstrate the capability to conduct experiments, as well as to analyze and interpret data - [CO4] Ability to classify a component to meet desired needs within realistic constraints of safety. - [CO5] Apply various failure criteria for general stress states at points.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a up the End Semester examination.
+Attendance A minimum of 75% Attendance is required to be maintained by a

+student to be qualified for taking up the End Semester examination.

-l types of leaves including medical
+The allowance of 25% includes all l types of leaves including medical

+leaves.

-SIMPLE STRESSES AND STRAINS: Concept of stress and strain, St. Venant's principle, stress and strain diagram, Elasticity and plasticity - Types of stresses and strains, Hooke's law-stress - strain diagram for mild steel - Working stress - Factor of safety - Lateral strain, Poisson's ratio and volumetric strain - Elastic moduli and the relationship between them - Bars of varying section - composite bars - Temperature stresses.
+INTRODUCTION: Concept of stress and strain, St. Venant's principle, stress and strain diagram, Elasticity and plasticity - Types of stresses and strains, Hooke's law-stress - strain diagram for mild steel - Working stress - Factor of safety - Lateral strain, Poisson's ratio and volumetric strain - Elastic moduli and the relationship between them - Bars of varying section - composite bars - Temperature stresses.
 Strain Energy - Resilience-Gradual, sudden, impact and shock loadings - simple applications.